 It’s about something more than us.

-The author says, a man may rise to high success in the world.
-What the author is trying to say is, you can become so successful in this world.
+The author says a man may rise to high success in the world.
+It means that you can become highly successful in this world.

 You can build capitals.
 You can become rich like Elon Musk or Bill Gates.